Kasha/DocumentValidator/README.md

-# Parsing documents for validation or finding discrepancies according to set of structure and test rules.
+# Basic DDD + implementation: Parsing documents for validation or finding discrepancies according to structure and test rules.
+* Dynamic validation rules, extraction, and validator
+* Ready for extension of any doc type and data structure, tests and validation

 # Guide lines: DDD+Performance+Dynamic docs structure and tests for finding discrepancies.

 Extendability design for future support of different: